ale152/ale152.github.io/_posts/2022-08-24-analysis-of-4-million-climbing-ascents.md

 From this plot, we can see that men and women who boulder up to a grade between 6b+ and 8a have an average maximum redpoint grade which is pretty much identical.

-> "If you can boulder a 7a, you can probably sport climb a 7b."
+> "Practicing both bouldering and sport climbing, if you can boulder a 7a, you can probably sport climb a 7b."

 ## Progression of maximum redpoint